4d/docs/website/translated_docs/es/ServerWindow/users.md

 ![](assets/en/Admin/server-users.png)

 The "Users" button indicates, in parentheses, the total number of users connected to the server (this number does not take into account any display filters applied to the window).
-The page also contains a dynamic search area and control buttons.
+La página también contiene un área de búsqueda dinámica y botones de control.
 You can modify the order of the columns by dragging and dropping their header areas.

 You can also sort the list of column values by clicking on its header.
 Click several times to specify in turn an ascending/descending order.